SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/postgresql-opentelemetry.md

 Below is the required input:

 -   **Error Log Path** - enter the path of the error log file for your PostgreSQL instance.
 -   **Endpoint** - enter the url of the server which needs to be monitored.
+Default endpoint is `localhost:5432`
 -   **UserName** - enter the PostgreSQL username.
 -   **Password** - password for the user name which is being used for scrapping the PostgreSQL metrics.